presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Please identify the cause of the error in the @terminal output
 ```

-In this example, Cline examines the latest terminal output and analyzes the error's cause.
+In this example, HAI examines the latest terminal output and analyzes the error's cause.

 ### 6. Git Working Directory References